wsu-yale-rhig/StPicoEvent/README.md

 ## Build

 By default, builds the shared library, and installs it in ${CMAKE_INSTALL_PREFIX}/lib.
 BUILD_SHARED_LIBS can be turned off to build the static library instead.
-Headers are installed in ${CMAKE_INSTALL_PREFIX}/include
+Headers are installed in ${CMAKE_INSTALL_PREFIX}/include.

 ## Build options

 You can specify which version of the StPicoEvent code to compile using the two CMake flags PICO_SL18H and PICO_SL18B.
 If none are specified, SL18B is built by default.
+Header installation can be turned off by setting PICO_INSTALL_HEADERS=Off